slimphp/Slim-Website/docs/index.md

 <figcaption>Figure 1: Example Slim application</figcaption>
 </figure>

+## Request and response

+When you build a Slim app, you are often working directly with Request and Response objects.
+These objects represent the actual HTTP request received by the web server and the eventual HTTP response returned to the client.

+Every Slim app route is given the current Request and Response objects as arguments to its callback routine.
+These objects implement the popular [PSR 7](/docs/concepts/value-objects.html) interfaces.
+The Slim app route can inspect or the manipulate these objects as necessary.
+Ultimately, each Slim app route **MUST** return a PSR 7 Response object.

 ## Bring your own components

 Slim is designed to play well with other PHP components, too.
 You can register